Vonng/pigsty/docs/PARAM.md

 name: `pg_group`, type: `int`, level: `C`

-pgsql shard index number, optional identity for sharding clusters
+pgsql shard index number, required identity for sharding clusters, optional for common pgsql clusters.

 Sharding cluster index of sharding group, used in pair with [pg_shard](#pg_shard).
+You can use any non-negative integer as the index number.